A Curiosity Learning Labs Product

 Regulation-First Architecture Unique to Abakhi

-The Regulation Check-in is not a feature bolted onto a game — it is the foundation the entire session is built upon.
+The Regulation Check-in is not a feature bolted onto a game , it is the foundation the entire session is built upon.
 Grounded in Polyvagal Theory and Zones of Regulation, it adapts difficulty, tone, pacing and challenge type to the child's current emotional and cognitive state before learning begins.
-No other edtech platform does this.
-Building it correctly requires deep expertise in neurodivergent learner profiles, co-regulation theory and adaptive system design — expertise that takes years, not months, to develop.

 📡